 The pointy end is the tip of the garlic.
 It needs to point up.

-You want to plant the garlic "root" end down and pointy end up.
-2-3 inches into the ground.
+2. Plant the garlic "root" end down and pointy end up.
+The tip of the clove should be about 3 inches below the ground.
 The bigger the clove you plant, the bigger the resulting head of garlic will be.

 If you sprinkle a little oregano on top of the garlic and squeeze a tomato over everything, in 9 months you'll have grown a delicious marinara sauce.